zanettiprado/guess-battleship-game/README.md

 * The game should have a clear termination condition and offer the option to play again.

 # How to Play
-The game starts with the placement of battleships on both the player's and the computer's board.
-But before the player will find a welcome board with first instructions and how to play the game.
-Just underneath the board player will find a clear space to insert his name.
-They can type any kind of name like words, numbers or nickname.
+The game begins with the placement of battleships on both the player's and the computer's board.
+Prior to that, the player encounters a welcome board with initial instructions on how to play the game.
+Just below the board, there is a designated space for the player to enter their name, which can be any combination of words, numbers, or a nickname.

 ![New game](./Assets/Images/new-game.PNG)

-Players take turns guessing the coordinates of the opponent's battleships.
+* Players take turns guessing the coordinates of the opponent's battleships.
+In the players board you will find a ("B").
+It represents where players boats are positioned.
 If a guess hits an opponent's battleship, it is marked as a hit ('*'), and the player scores a point.
 If a guess misses, it is marked as a miss ('X').